SahakyanLab/NucleicAcidsQM/2_DNAPhysBasisUV/README.md

-# Calculate rmsd
+#BuildOptimizeDNA

-A code to calculate rmsd of DNA sequences.
+A code for building DNA model and optimizing them by AmberTools21